Anderson-L-Luiz/CUM/README.md

     * Verify that `.git/hooks/post-commit` exists and is executable.
     * Check `git config core.hooksPath`.
 If set, Git looks for hooks there instead of `.git/hooks/`.
 Unset it for your repo (`git config --unset core.hooksPath`) or install the hook to the custom path.
 * **API Errors (e.g., 404, connection refused, parsing issues):**
-    * Verify your vLLM server is running and accessible at the `VLLM_API_URL` configured in the hook.
+    * Verify your SERAPHIM/vLLM server is running and accessible at the `VLLM_API_URL` configured in the hook.
-    * Ensure the API endpoint (e.g., `/v1/chat/completions`) is correct for your vLLM setup.
-You can often find available endpoints by visiting `http://<your-vllm-ip>:<port>/docs`.
+    * Ensure the API endpoint (e.g., `/v1/chat/completions`) is correct for your server setup.
+You can often find available endpoints by visiting `http://<your-server-ip>:<port>/docs` (if provided by SERAPHIM/vLLM).
-    * Check that `MODEL_NAME` matches how the model is identified by vLLM.
+    * Check that `MODEL_NAME` matches how the model is identified by the server.
-    * Review the vLLM server logs for any errors when the hook attempts a request.
+    * Review the SERAPHIM/vLLM server logs for any errors when the hook attempts a request.
     * The hook will output `curl` error codes and snippets of the API response if it fails to parse the summary, which can help diagnose issues.
 * **LaTeX Compilation Errors:**
     * Ensure you have a working LaTeX distribution with standard packages installed (e.g., `lmodern`, `courier`, `hyperref`, `parskip`, `amsmath`).
     * Check `commit_log.log` for specific LaTeX errors after attempting compilation.

-## Uninstallation
+## How to clean out your C.U.M.

-To remove C.U.M. from your repository:
+If you wish to remove C.U.M. from your repository and stop the automatic summarization:

-1. Delete the post-commit hook:
+1.  **Delete the post-commit hook:**
     ```bash
     rm .git/hooks/post-commit
     ```
+    (If you are unsure of the exact path, it's the `HOOK_PATH` referred to in the installation script, typically `your_project_root/.git/hooks/post-commit`)

-2. (Optional) Delete the generated report directory:
+2.  **(Optional) Delete the generated report directory:**
+    If you no longer want the `CUM_report` directory and its contents (`commit_log.tex`, compiled PDFs, etc.), you can remove it:
     ```bash
     rm -rf CUM_report
     ```
+    Remember to `git add .` and `git commit` this deletion if you want to remove it from the repository's history going forward.

+3.  **(Optional) Advanced: Removing previously generated LaTeX content from Git history:**
-3. (Optional) If you want to remove previously generated LaTeX content from your Git history, that would require more advanced Git operations (like `git filter-branch` or `bfg-repo-cleaner`) and should be done with extreme caution.
+    If you want to entirely remove all traces of the `CUM_report` directory and `commit_log.tex` from your project's *past* Git history, this requires more advanced Git operations like `git filter-repo` (recommended over `git filter-branch`) or the BFG Repo-Cleaner. **These operations rewrite history and should be done with extreme caution, especially if the repository is shared.** Make sure to back up your repository before attempting such operations.

 ---